antononcube/RakuForPrediction-blog/Articles/Monadic-programming-examples.md

 ## Data wrangling

 One appealing way to show that monadic pipelines result in clean and readable code, is to demonstrate their use in Raku through data wrangling operations.
+(See the "data packages" loaded above.)
-Here we load "data packages", get the Titanic dataset, show its structure, and show a sample of its rows:
+Here we get the Titanic dataset, show its structure, and show a sample of its rows:

 ```raku